rqtrinh/mipsProcessor/README.md

 - Processor_top acts as a header file and it is calling passed a clock signal and restn which are values and initializing all the wires that are passed in
 - This is the file that sets up process of an instruction execution by calling all of the other processor blocks like ALU, Data memory, program counter
 - Essentially this runs the processor by running all of the components together
+- The wires assigned are used as parameters for the other modules that are put together
+- Processor_top puts together the processor by utilizing
+    - prg_cntr
+    - adder
+    - instr_mem
+    - regfile
+    - sign_ext
+    - shifter
+    - alu
+    - data_mem
+    - ctrl_logic
+ - This starts at the program counter for fetching the next instruction
+ - which will then be added and goes through module instr_mem
+ - the reg file will store addressed for bits for two registers instrn[25:21] and instrn [20:16]
+ - sign extention will be used for I-Type instruction with instruction[15:0]
+ - The R Types are split and are handled in register file for instrucitons [15:11] [10:6] and [5:0]
+ -  outputs of the register file will be determined by type of instruciton and determined by the control unit
+ - All the modules are critical in order to lead the registers down the processor

 ### Control_Logic
 - This file passes in parameter input and output
 - This handles the functions of the control unit in a processor by taking input and using them to determine the values of the output wires
 - these output wires are setup to be used as inputs for other files
+- Since the processor consists of different fields based on the Mips instruction format the control  logic determines based on high or low signals from instruction [31 - 26] which is the opcode it will go through these
+    - ReqDst
+    - Jump
+    - Branch
+    - memRead
+    - memToReg
+    - Alu OP
+    - memWrite
+    - ALUsrc
+    - regWrite

+   - Based on the wire assign ctrl_in_address it will move to BEQ branch or address incrementation

+   - Based on wire ctrl_write_en this will endable regFile for R-type or LW instruction

+   - Depending on what ctrl_regwrite_data contains it will write into the regfile Data mem for the   LW or from ALU

+   - for ctrl_aluin2 the second input of ALU will recieve from regfile R type or sign ext unit (LW & Sw)

+   - for ctrl_datamem_write_en this will on be enabled for LW instructions

+   - an add and Lw instruction would go through ALU control but would have different memory control to determine write rather than read

 ## Putting it all together!
 After implementing each component, we can now simulate the processors.
 We must provide input data for the processor.